 - 14 Expected expenditure is collected in June and December quarter each year.
-Businesses are asked to report their expected expenditure for the next six months. - Exploration Expenditure series changed.
+Businesses are asked to report their expected expenditure for the next six months. - 15 From the June quarter 2000 publication, the basis for the Expected Mineral Exploration Expenditure series changed.
 Prior to June 2000, the expected estimates released were simple aggregates of data compiled through the quarterly Mineral Exploration collection.
 However, these aggregates underestimated actual expenditure to a fairly consistent degree.
-The consistency with which the published data underestimated actual expenditure suggested that adjustments to improve the accuracy and usefulness of the estimates of expected expenditure would be possible. - 200 In the period since June 2000, such adjustments have been made to reported expected exploration data resulting in estimates which better predict actual expenditure for the same period.
+The consistency with which the published data underestimated actual expenditure suggested that adjustments to improve the accuracy and usefulness of the estimates of expected expenditure would be possible. - 16 In the period since June 2000, such adjustments have been made to reported expected exploration data resulting in estimates which better predict actual expenditure for the same period.
 For more information regarding the adjustments made to the Expected Mineral Exploration Expenditure series, see the feature article in the June quarter 2000 and the appendix in the December quarter 2002 issue of this publication.
 Since the June quarter 2003 issue, both unadjusted and adjusted expectations data have been presented in this publication.